sdelements/django-dirtyfields/README.rst

 Django Dirty Fields
 ===================

-Makes a Mixing available that will give you the methods:
+The mixin provides the following methods:

  * is\_dirty()
  * get\_dirty\_fields()